Communication: Intrapersonal

 Intrapersonal communication is communication with oneself.
-In some cases this manifests externally, like when engaged in a monologue, taking notes, highlighting a passage, and writing a diary or a shopping list.
-But many forms of intrapersonal communication happen internally in the form of inner dialog, like when thinking about something or daydreaming.
+In some cases this manifests externally, such as when engaged in a monologue, taking notes, highlighting a passage, and writing a diary or a shopping list.
+But many forms of intrapersonal communication happen internally in the form of an inner exchange with oneself, as when thinking about something or daydreaming.
+Closely related to intrapersonal communication is communication that takes place within an organism below the personal level, such as exchange of information between organs or cells.

-Intrapersonal communication serves various functions.
-As a form of inner dialog, it is usually triggered by external events and may happen in the form of articulating a phrase before expressing it externally, planning for the future, or as an attempt to process emotions when trying to calm oneself down in stressful situations.
+Intrapersonal communication can be triggered by internal and external stimuli.
+It may happen in the form of articulating a phrase before expressing it externally.
+Other forms are to make plans for the future and to attempt to process emotions to calm oneself down in stressful situations.
 It can help regulate one's own mental activity and outward behavior as well as internalize cultural norms and ways of thinking.
-External forms of intrapersonal communication can aid one's memory, like when making a shopping list, help unravel difficult problems, as when solving a complex mathematical equation line by line, and internalize new knowledge, like when repeating new vocabulary to oneself.
+External forms of intrapersonal communication can aid one's memory.
+This happens, for example, when making a shopping list.
+Another use is to unravel difficult problems, as when solving a complex mathematical equation line by line.
+New knowledge can also be internalized this way, such as when repeating new vocabulary to oneself.
 Because of these functions, intrapersonal communication can be understood as "an exceptionally powerful and pervasive tool for thinking."

-Based on its role in self-regulation, some theorists have suggested that intrapersonal communication is more fundamental than interpersonal communication.
-This is based on the observation that young children sometimes use egocentric speech while playing in an attempt to direct their own behavior.
-On this view, interpersonal communication only develops later when the child moves from their early egocentric perspective to a more social perspective.
-Other theorists contend that interpersonal communication is more basic.
-They explain this by arguing that language is used first by parents to regulate what their child does.
-Once the child has learned this, it can apply the same technique on itself to get more control over its own behavior.
+Based on its role in self-regulation, some theorists have suggested that intrapersonal communication is more basic than interpersonal communication.
+Young children sometimes use egocentric speech while playing in an attempt to direct their own behavior.
+In this view, interpersonal communication only develops later when the child moves from their early egocentric perspective to a more social perspective.
+A different explanation holds that interpersonal communication is more basic since it is first used by parents to regulate what their child does.
+Once the child has learned this, they can apply the same technique to themselves to get more control over their own behavior.